Built with

 2. Collaboration and Communication in One Place

-Effective project management software centralizes communication.
-Everything stays inside the project.
+Effective project management software centralizes communication so everything stays connected to the work.

 A good tool should support: